starredjaco/writeups/pwn/hxp2025/h_wix_p/README.md

 ![alt text](assets/gdb.png)

 - It is trying to write 0 to the address 0xdeadbeef!
 So now we know the value getting written.
-This could have been told by looking at the code and understanding that the function writes the number of bytes inside the data queue, but I always prefer to debug it just in case there where bytes inside.
+This could have been told by looking at the code and understanding that the function writes the number of bytes inside the data queue, but I always prefer to debug it just in case there were bytes inside.

 ### Exploiting the vulnerability